-Alumni from the Department of English pursue a wide variety of careers ranging from law and graduate study through public relations, film-making, and creative writing.
+Alumni from the Department of English and Foreign Languages pursue a wide variety of careers ranging from law and graduate study through public relations, film-making, and creative writing.
 The department hosts an annual Family Reunion during Homecoming featuring alumni who return to talk about their studies and accomplishments.

 Graduates teach at universtities and colleges

 - Department graduates such as Karen Keaton Jackson and Qiana Robinson Whitted are professors in the state university systems of South and North Carolina respectively and have published in the fields of African-American literature and rhetoric.
 Whitted’s book, “A God of Justice?"
 The Problem of Evil in 20th Century Black Literature, is a 2009 University of Virginia Press publication.

 - Graduate LaRose Davis earned her doctorate and has taught at Emory University and Spelman College, and has most recently published an essay in the Cambridge collection of essays on African-American literature.

 Among the many lawyers who began their education with the degree in English are:

 - Erin Walsh Brooks, with a law degree from Yale University